Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Bayesian dictionary learning

 \section{Bayesian dictionary learning}

 In data science, dictionary learning and dictionary matching refer to a class of algorithms aiming at explaining a given datum in terms of a collection of precomputed or previously measured and labeled entries, referred to as the underlying dictionary.
-In applications where the new datum is a vector $b$ of measured response of a physical system, dictionary learning can be employed to explain it as a a linear combination of a collection of possible responses.
+In applications where the new datum is a vector $b$ of measured response of a physical system, dictionary learning can be employed to explain it as a linear combination of a collection of possible responses.
 Assuming that the known responses are stored as vectors $d_1, \dots, d_p$ of the same dimension as $b$, often referred to as atoms, they can be organized as the columns of a matrix dictionary $\mD$, and the problem can be formulated as finding a solution of the linear system

 In inverse problem applications, the atoms may represent precomputed outputs corresponding to a model that depends on model parameters that one is primarily interested in, the model parameter values serving as labels.
 Identifying one or few atoms that are able to explain the datum allows an identification of the model parameters, thus providing a solution to the inverse problem.
 The approach is particularly useful for problems in which the forward model is not amenable for classical methods, see, e.g., \cite{Ma,Badger} for examples.
+In the current application, the dictionary consists of precomputed pH curves, each corresponding to a given parameter value combination.

 In order to identify model parameters corresponding to the observation, it is desirable to explain the new datum in terms of only few atoms, or equivalently, to have most of the entries of the solution vector $x$ vanish.
 This particular instance of dictionary learning is referred to as sparse coding.
 Furthermore, in order for the datum to be interpreted as the superposition of atoms without cancellation of contributions from different atoms, the entries of the solution of (\ref{eq:linear_system}) should satisfy a non-negativity constraint $x \geq 0$, the inequality understood component-wise.
 Moreover, dictionary matching is often combined with dictionary reduction, or "learning the dictionary", aiming at a compressed dictionary that contains the salient features of the original one but leads to less demanding computations.